-On April 10, 2013, the Company amended its previous financing arrangement and issued a new Tranche E debenture ("Debenture") with the principal amount of \$20,000,000 to Glencore and Glencore agreed to a Standby Purchase Agreement ("Standby") related to a proposed \$60,000,000 rights offering by the Company.
-Under the Standby, Glencore will purchase any common shares offered under the rights offering that are not subscribed for by holders of the rights, subject to certain conditions and limitations.
-The \$20,000,000 Debenture carries a fixed interest rate of 4.721% per annum payable in cash monthly and matures on the earlier of (i) closing of the \$60,000,000 rights offering by the Company or (ii) May 1, 2014.
-The Company has provided security by way of a guarantee and by the assets of the Company and its wholly-owned subsidiary.
+On April 10, 2013, the Company amended its previous financing arrangement and issued a new Tranche E debenture ("Debenture") with the principal amount of \$20.0 million to Glencore and Glencore agreed to a Standby Purchase Agreement ("Standby") related to a proposed \$60.480 million Rights Offering by the Company.
+Under the Standby, Glencore agreed to purchase any common shares offered under the Rights Offering that were not subscribed for by holders of the rights, subject to certain conditions and limitations.
+The \$20.0 Debenture carried a fixed interest rate of 4.721% per annum payable in cash monthly and matured on the earlier of (i) closing of the Rights Offering by the Company or (ii) May 1, 2014.
+The Company provided security by way of a guarantee and by the assets of the Company and its wholly-owned subsidiary.
 The sale of the Debenture was consummated on April 11, 2013.
+The Company accounted for the Debenture issued initially at fair value and subsequently at its amortized cost.
+Transaction costs of \$103,101 relating to the Debenture were capitalized against the balance.
+The Debenture was repaid upon the closing of the Rights Offering on July 5, 2013.